Port Arthur, Ontario: History

 The town was in dire economic straits until 1897–1899, when the entrepreneurs William Mackenzie and Donald Mann acquired the Ontario and Rainy River Railway and the Port Arthur, Duluth and Western Railway.
 They chose Port Arthur as the Lake Superior headquarters for the Canadian Northern Railway.
-Port Arthur thrived as a transhipment and grain handling port for the CNR after the railway line was opened to Winnipeg, Manitoba in December 1901.
+Port Arthur thrived as a transhipment and grain handling port for the CNoR after the railway line was opened through Rainy River District to Winnipeg, Manitoba in December 1901.

 From 1871 onward, Port Arthur was designated as the administrative centre for Thunder Bay District (created 1871 by the Ontario government).
 A provincial stipendiary magistrate dispensed justice until 1884, when the government created a judicial district and appointed a federal judge to lead the court.
 The province erected a jail and court house in 1876, and located a Crown Lands Agent, a Crown Timber Agent, and an Inspector of Colonization Roads in the town.
 The federal Indian Agent was also usually located in the town.
 A large new courthouse was erected by the province in 1924.

 Attempts from 1901 to 1914 to secure manufacturing industries generally came to naught.
 But the Western Dry Dock and Shipbuilding Company, later called the Port Arthur Shipbuilding Company or PASCO, was a major industrial employer for many years.

 The forest products industry was important to the town's economic life.
 In the 1880s, Herman Finger established the Pigeon River Lumber Company, but dissolved the company and moved his operations to The Pas by 1906.
 In 1917, two sawmills were added the pulp and paper industry, with the establishment of the Port Arthur Pulp and Paper Company, later a division of Provincial Paper Mills Ltd, and in 1920 the Kaministiquia Pulp and Paper Company at Current River.
 This was sold in 1922 to the Consolidated Water Power and Paper Company of Wisconsin Rapids, Wisconsin.

 The absorption of the Canadian Northern Railway into the Canadian National Railways meant the loss of many CNoR facilities.
 The Canadian Northern route through Port Arthur was downgraded by the new CNR.
 But western Canadian grain companies preferred to build their large new terminal grain elevators on Thunder Bay rather than on Fort William's Kaministiquia River.